Who Are Ultimate Beneficial Owners?

 To take this a stage further, what happens if there is no direct ownership of the company you are onboarding?
 Let’s say there are three shareholders, all corporate entities themselves, and they all have a variety of shareholders, some of whom are common to more than one company.

-Getting all that information is not always easy which further complicates matters.
+Getting all that information is not always easy, which further complicates matters.

-At this point, it would be nice to think that we’ve now covered all the requirements relating to legal entities but there is still more.
+At this point, it would be nice to think that we’ve now covered all the requirements relating to legal entities, but there is still more.

-One of the things that regulated entities are obliged to do is to consider the rationale for any, particularly complex ownership structures.
+One of the things that regulated entities are obliged to do is to consider the rationale for any particularly complex ownership structures.
 Previous fact sheets emanating from the Financial Action Task Force (FATF) have indicated that more than three layers of ownership should be considered as a possible starting point for complexity.

 Compliance questions you need to ask

-“Do I understand the commercial rationale for this level of complexity?”
+The question that needs to be answered is this: “Do I understand the commercial rationale for this level of complexity?”

 UBO and Trusts

 One of the difficulties with Trusts (assuming the Trust itself is your client) is that they are not as well covered in the legislation and supporting guidance as corporates are.
-Who are the UBOs of Trusts?
-In essence, everyone is!

-Most of these questions are outside the scope of this article to answer effectively but there is always one thing to bear in mind.
+Most of these questions are outside the scope of this article to answer effectively, but there is always one thing to bear in mind.
 Where is my greatest risk?

 Source of Wealth and Trusts

-Clearly, with Trusts, the biggest risk relates to the funds that have been settled into the Trust.
-After all, you don’t need to launder clean money.
-And that means being very clear about both the source of the funds that were settled into the trust and the overall source of wealth of the settlor.
-Sadly, that means establishing these, even where the trust has existed for some time, and even if the settlor has long since shuffled off his mortal coil.
+With trusts, the biggest risk clearly relates to the funds that have been settled into the trust – after all, you don’t need to launder clean money.
+This means that it’s important to make the source of the funds that were settled into the trust and the overall source of wealth of the settlor very clear.